mattrussell36/os-theme-detection.nvim/README.md

-# theme.nvim
+# os-theme-detection.nvim

-`theme.nvim` is a simple way to set a different theme derived from macOS system appearance (Sorry!
+`os-theme-detection.nvim` is a simple way to set a different theme derived from macOS system appearance (Sorry!
 Only macOS as of right now).
 You can also manually change the theme.

 ## Installation